Articles on: Best Practices

 1. Curate properties that strictly fit the profile

-Every property added should pass the Buyer Description filter.
+Every property added should align with the Buyer Description.

 1. Use the portfolio as the single source of truth

-Share, review, and iterate from one place—never across channels.
+Share, review, and iterate from one place—avoiding multiple channels.

 Example scenario